UW-Madison Zoom - Frequently Asked Questions

 - I need a service account using a email@example.com email address.
 What should I do?

 Office 365 service accounts are not automatically activated for Zoom.
-Please see UW-Madison Zoom - Getting Started with Service Accounts if you want to request activation for your service account.
+Please see UW-Madison Zoom - Service Account Request if you want to request activation for your service account.

 - Who can be invited to a Zoom meeting?